 Students must complete the Texas Core Curriculum and prerequisite courses elsewhere prior to transferring into the School of Health Professions.
 The courses may be taken at any regionally accredited college/university.
 Refer to the Texas Core Curriculum section of this catalog.

-Students must complete a minimum of 60 SCH that includes the Texas Core Curriculum (42 SCH) and an additional 18 SCH.
-Within these 60 SCH, the following must be included.
+Students must complete a minimum of 60 SCH that includes the Texas Core Curriculum (42 SCH) and the following courses: